Sharkmanblu/Blender_XmasTree/README.md

 # Blender 500 LED XmasTree
-Blender Add-on and example file for Matt Parker [@standupmath](https://github.com/standupmaths/xmastree2021) 500 LED Xmas Tree
+Blender Add-on and example file for Matt Parker [@standupmath](https://github.com/standupmaths/xmastree2021) 500 LED and [@GSD6338-Harvard]((https://github.com/GSD6338/XmasTree/) Xmas Tree

-This repo (my first one) contains the file necessary to animate/create/preview/import and export CSV file for the "500-LED Xmas Tree" created by Matt Parker ( watch the video at the link belove) directly in Blender.
+This repo (my first one) contains the file necessary to animate/create/preview/import and export CSV file for the "500-LED Xmas Tree" created by Matt Parker ( watch the video at the link belove) and Computational Design @GSD6338-Harvard directly in Blender.

 NOTE: Working Blender version 3.0 or above